top of page

 Medicare Prescriptions

 Medicare Part D offers prescription coverage through standalone prescription drug plans (PDPs) and Medicare Advantage plans with prescription drug coverage (MAPDs).
-These plans often have a monthly premium as well as copays for your prescriptions that vary in price depending on what type of drug you are purchasing.
+These plans often have a monthly premium as well as copays for your prescriptions that vary in price depending on what type of drug you are taking.

 Medicare Disability